nahedsho/GitGist-testsuite/README.md

 - Star a gist
 - Delete a gist

-Those test are shipped as Docker image.
+Those tests are shipped as a Docker image.

 ___
 ## Quick start